dwagelaar/atl.examples/JavaPublic2Private/README.md

 # JavaPublic2Private
 This example Eclipse project runs the "Public 2 Private" case study from [LinTra](https://atenea.lcc.uma.es/projects/LinTra.html).
 It includes the original transformation code, as well as an improved version.
+Note that the improved version of the transformation must be compiled with [ATL/EMFTVM](https://wiki.eclipse.org/ATL/EMFTVM) 4.8.0 or higher to benefit from the [search plan generation](https://bugs.eclipse.org/bugs/show_bug.cgi?id=581655).

 ## Runtimes